How to Grow Chrysanthemums for Gorgeous Cut Flowers

 Chrysanthemum flowers come in a huge array of styles and colors.
 You will probably find some interesting ones in your local nursery but you can find many more styles and colors in specialty nurseries or in nurseries that sell online.

-Yellow button-like flowers, short petals in a tight baal
+Yellow button-like flowers, short petals in a tight ball

 Button style